AIbruteforcer/Plugins/README.md

-# Minecraft Server Plugins Repository
+# Makerkids Repository

-Welcome to the Minecraft Server Plugins Repository!
-This repository is designed to help you enhance your Minecraft server experience by providing essential plugins and resources.
-Below, you will find information about the plugins available, how to install them, and more.
+Welcome to the Minecraft Server Plugins Repository! makerkids you should put the plugins on lol (it would make the server better)

 ## Table of Contents